JoomiK/JoomiK.github.io/_posts/2017-01-31-waterpumps.md

 merged_clean_dum.to_csv('merged_clean_dum.csv')
 ```

-### A note on other features of interest  for this project
+### A note on other features of interest  for this project:
 It's easy to imagine that we could improve our predictions with other sources of data here.
 Some that come to mind in this case are:
 - Presence of other utilities nearby
 - Rate of previous breakdowns